ppy/osu-wiki/wiki/Glossary/en.md

 BG refers to the background image and/or video of a beatmap.
 Inside a beatmap folder, "BG" is usually the name for the background image.

-## BN
+### BN

-BN is short for Beatmap Nominator which is a group of osu!users who nominate pending beatmaps.
+BN is short for Beatmap Nominator which is a group of users who nominate pending beatmaps.
 This group was once called the BAT (Beatmap Appreciation Team).

 For details about Beatmap Nominators, see [Beatmap Nominator](/wiki/People/Beatmap_Nomination_Group/).